Bloody Friday (1972): Immediate aftermath

 After the bombings there was a two-hour emergency meeting at Stormont Castle.
 It was attended by William Whitelaw, the British government's Secretary of State for Northern Ireland; Peter Carrington, Secretary of State for Defence; Harry Tuzo, the British Army's commander in Northern Ireland; David Corbett, the acting chief of the RUC; and other advisers.
 Whitelaw announced that immediate action would be taken against the IRA.
 Unionist politicians demanded a further wave of arrests and internment of IRA suspects.

-On Friday night, 2,000 British troops began carrying out raids on the homes of IRA suspects in Belfast.
+That night, 2,000 British troops began carrying out raids on the homes of IRA suspects in Belfast.
 They arrested 58 people and seized bomb-making equipment, explosives and ammunition.
 The raids sparked gun battles.
 In the Markets area, IRA member Joseph Downey (23) was shot dead and five other people were wounded.
 The British Army claim to have hit at least three gunmen.
 In Ardoyne, at least 900 shots were fired at soldiers and the British Army claim to have hit at least five gunmen.
 In Andersonstown, two soldiers were shot and they claim to have hit one gunman.
 Shots were also fired at the security force bases on Oldpark Road, Glenravel Street and York Street.
 The raids continued over the next three days.
 More than 100 people were arrested, weapons were seized in Belfast and Portadown, and barricades were demolished in Belfast and Armagh.

 Loyalist paramilitaries also reacted to the bombings.
-On Friday night, members of the Ulster Defence Association (UDA) took to the streets in Protestant areas and began carrying out 'patrols' and setting up checkpoints.
+On the Friday night, members of the Ulster Defence Association (UDA) took to the streets in Protestant areas and began carrying out "patrols" and setting up checkpoints.
 Four Catholic civilians were killed by loyalists that night, allegedly in retaliation for the bombings.
 Joseph Rosato (59) was shot by gunmen who called at his home in the Oldpark district.
 Patrick O'Neill (26) and Rosemary McCartney (27) were found shot dead in a car on Forthriver Road.
 Another, Francis Arthurs (34) was found shot dead in a car on Liffey Street.

-Reactions and consequences
+Reactions

 According to former RUC officer Jack Dale, a large group of people in the republican Markets area had "jeered and shouted and yelled" as if each explosion was "a good thing".

 Speaking in the House of Commons on 24 July, William Whitelaw called the bombings "appallingly bloodthirsty".
-He also drew attention to the Catholic victims, and mentioned the revulsion in the Republic of Ireland and elsewhere.
+He also drew attention to the Catholic victims, and mentioned the revulsion in the United States, Republic of Ireland, and elsewhere.
 Leader of the Opposition Harold Wilson described the events as "a shocking crime against an already innocent population".
 The Irish Times wrote, "The chief injury is not to the British Army, to the Establishment or to big business but to the plain people of Belfast and Ireland.
 Anyone who supports violence from any side after yesterday's events is sick with the same affliction as those who did the deed".
-Television images of fire-fighters shovelling body parts into plastic bags at the Oxford Street bus station were the most shocking of the day.
+Television images of firefighters shovelling body parts into plastic bags at the Oxford Street bus station were the most shocking of the day.